HOME NOTES Kanshitsu

 It is often heavier than a wooden body.

-It is a technique that allows for free ideas to be transformed into molding, but the treatment of details varies from shape to shape, and there are many occasions when new innovations are required.
+It is a technique that allows for free ideas to be transformed into modeling, but the treatment of details varies from shape to shape, and there are many occasions when new innovations are required.
 For trays and boxes, For trays and boxes, legs or an edge on the bottom backside made of wood would be necessary.

 The body is made to be uniformly thick, so more cloth is applied or a wooden core is inserted in the part that needs to be thicker.
 In addition, the lid and body of the box must fit together properly, which requires a high level of skill.